effaroukk/monty/README.md

-# Monty created by Umar Farouk ABDULAI#
+# Monty created by Umar Farouk ABDULAI

+#This is an ALX 0x19.
+C - Stacks, Queues - LIFO, FIFO project

 Implementation of the push and pall opcodes.